 Sometimes children who have type 1 diabetes and children with type 2 diabetes who take insulin develop low blood sugar levels during the night.
 If your child's level drops during the night, he or she may wake up in a cold sweat and feel weak.
 But some children sleep through it because the body uses stored sugar to raise their blood sugar level back to their target range.
 If this happens, your child may wake up in the morning with only a headache and possibly high blood sugar.

 Very low blood sugar can develop rapidly (within minutes).
 It can occur if your child:

 Children may have symptoms of low blood sugar if their blood sugar drops to a lower level than usual.
 For example, if your child's level has been in the 300s for a week and it drops suddenly to 100, he or she may have symptoms of low blood sugar.
 Even though 100 is in the normal range, it is much lower than your child is used to.
-It is also possible that after having diabetes for many years, your child may not have symptoms of low blood sugar until the level is very low.
+It is also possible that your child may not have symptoms of low blood sugar until the level is very low.
 When the blood sugar level is very low, your child may be too confused to remember how to treat low blood sugar.